pkupilas/Unity-Games/README.md

-Hi!
-My name is Peter.
-I'm computer science engineer and self-study game developer.
-This repository contains games created in [Udemy course](https://www.udemy.com/unitycourse/learn/v4/).
+This repository contains games developed in [Udemy course](https://www.udemy.com/unitycourse/learn/v4/).
 All of them were created in Unity and Visual Studio 2015.
 Any feedback is welcome!
-Feel free to contact me via FB, PM, or mail.

 ---
 ## Block Breaker